 The traditional stucco uses for exterior walls involves up to 4 layers that include a dash coat, scratch coat, brown coat and finish coat.

 Each stucco coat is formed of the same substances which are

 – Fiber, if greater strength is preferred

 – Portland cement

 The amount of each ingredient differs on the basis of the type of coat.
-Sometimes, mineral oxide pigment is also mixed to finish the coat for homes with colored stucco.
-Synthetic stucco is also available but there are some home improvement professionals who say this particular material has a tendency to accelerate moisture problem.
+Sometimes, mineral oxide pigment is also mixed to finish the coat for homes with coloured stucco.
+Synthetic stucco is also available but there are some home improvement professionals who say this particular material has a tendency to accelerate moisture problems.

 Interior stucco finishes are like special premeasured, powdered mixes.
 You just need to add water and spray the mixture on the surface.